Hosting and bandwidth provided by MacAce.net.

 Buried at the end of promo copy about "hundreds of great new features" including "Control Center, Notification Center, improved Multitasking [for all apps], AirDrop, enhanced Photos, Safari, Siri and iTunes Radio," Apple states that only the then currently shipping iPhone, iPod touch, and iPad models -- as well as the slightly older iPad 3rd Gen models -- are supported by the operating system.
-The subsequently introduced iPhone 5c and iPhone 5s models naturally are supported, as well.
+Some subsequently introduced devices were supported, as well.

 However, as Apple quietly notes in fine print, particular iOS 7 feature support varies even among these devices.

 Photo Credit: Apple, Inc. (iPhone 5 with iOS 7 Installed)

 Earlier iPhone, iPod touch, and iPad models -- as well as some later models -- are not supported at all.
 For most users of older devices, this is unlikely to come as a great surprise or concern, although it may have been upsetting to those who had recently purchased the iPod touch 4th Gen (A1367) model, which was sold as new a mere eleven days before iOS 7 was announced.
 Caveat emptor.